-where w_H/w_L is the relative price of the factors and A is a technology term.
+where w_H/w_L is the relative price of the factors and A is technology.

-- A is H-biased if D is increasing in A, so that a higher A increases the relative demand for the H factor. - D is always decreasing in H/L. - Equilibrium bias: behavior of A as H/L changes,
+- A is H-biased if D is increasing in A, so that a higher A increases the relative demand for the H factor. - D is always decreasing in H/L.